Cheagle Breed Summary

 Out-going, Sociable, Friendly, Energetic and Intelligent

-These doggies are an extremely popular hybrid breed, and are cross between the Beagle, from England and the Chihuahua, from Mexico!
-The mix between the two breeds resulted in a very playful and affectionate doggy, with a real love for 'hoomans'.
+These dogs are an extremely popular hybrid breed, and are cross between the Beagle, from England and the Chihuahua, from Mexico!
+The mix between the two breeds resulted in a very playful and affectionate dog, with a real love for 'hoomans'.

 They are a very small breed so are probably more Chihuahua-like in nature, as opposed to being big on hunting and tracking prey!
-Instead they are fairy low maintenance, both in the exercise and grooming department!
+They are also fairly low maintenance, both in the exercise and grooming department!

 Fun Fact: They get along very well with children!